vgarshin/gsom_jhub_deploy/README.md

 kubectl proxy
 ```

-You also may what to monitor health or debug the claster with the list of ommands in the table below.
+You also may want to monitor health or debug the claster with the list of commands in the table below.
 They might be useful to discover basic troubles with the JupyterHub and the Kubernetes cluster:

 | Command | Description |
 |:---|:---|